jenzopr/jenzopr.github.io/_posts/2016-05-03-r-wheezy-build.markdown

 make install
 {% endhighlight %}

-In the code snippet above, we set the two environmental variables *LDFLAGS* and *CPPFLAGS* to the corresponding paths in the curl installation.
+In the code snippet above, we set the two environmental variables **LDFLAGS** and **CPPFLAGS** to the corresponding paths in the curl installation.
 This will make R use the newest curl.

+**Bonus**: If you keep your R libraries in a separate folder and you want to update all packages, use the command below:

+{% highlight bash %}
+R
+> update.packages(checkBuilt=TRUE, ask=FALSE)
+{% endhighlight %}